avissernu/markup_calc/README.md

         end
 ```

-The Category Object returned by getCategory should implement the following interface:
+The Category Object returned by Product::getCategory() should implement the following interface:
 ```ruby
     Class Category
         def getLabel